Our Top Picks

 How We Tested

-Our reviewers spent 11 hours testing one of the most popular pool cleaners available.
-To really get the full experience, we asked them to consider the most important features when using this pool cleaner, from assessing its filtration system and efficiency to rating its overall performance.
+Our reviewer spent 25 hours testing one of the most popular pool cleaners available.
+To really get the full experience, we asked our tester to consider the most important features when using this pool cleaner, from assessing its filtration system and efficiency to rating its overall performance.
 We've outlined what matters most here so that you, too, know what to look for when shopping.

 What to Look for in a Pool Cleaner